GiveWorx/integration/username-password-integration.md

 # Username/password integration

-> ✅ [Token integration](README.md) the is recommended. ⚠️ The username and password method will no longer be supported in the near future.
+> ⚠️ The username and password method will no longer be supported in the near future.
+Use ✅  [Token integration](README.md) instead.

 ## Usage of the GiveWorx Widget